Elliott holds off LaJoie, giving Georgian 1st Atlanta win - NewsBreak

 Elliott holds off LaJoie, giving Georgian 1st Atlanta win

-The Georgia-born driver powered past the upset-minded LaJoie with just under two laps to go and crossed the finish line under yellow after a big block sent LaJoie smashing into the wall Sunday at Atlanta Motor Speedway.
+HAMPTON, Ga.
+(AP) — Chase Elliott got by Corey LaJoie with just under two laps to go and crossed the finish line under yellow after a block sent LaJoie crashing into the wall Sunday, giving the Georgia-born driver his first victory at Atlanta Motor Speedway.

-It was Elliott's first NASCAR Cup victory at what he considers his home track after coming up short on his first eight tries.

-“I've witnessed guys win at their home track, and you could tell it meant a lot to them," Elliott said.
-"But until you start competing at the sport's highest stage, you don't truly understand what it can mean for you.
-To have this moment is so special and one I'm grateful for."

-The Elliotts are the only Georgia-born drivers to win a Cup race in Atlanta.
-They are the third father-son duo to take the checkered flag at the 1.54-mile trioval, joining the Jarretts (Ned and Dale) and the Earnhardts (Dale and Dale Jr).

-The wild capper to another eventful Atlanta race denied LaJoie the first victory of his career, which would've been a huge shocker for the low-budget Spire Motorsports team.
+The wild capper to another eventful Atlanta race denied LaJoie the first victory of his career, which would've been a huge upset for the small-budget Spire Motorsports team.

+Chase Elliott joined his father as the only Georgia-born drivers to win at Atlanta.
+Dale Earnhardt and Dale Earnhardt Jr. are the only other father-son to take the checkered flag at the historic 1.54-mile track.

+“To win at your home track is a really big deal for any race car driver,” Elliott said.
+"I've watched a lot of guys do it over the years.
+I felt like today was a good opportunity for us.
+I'm just so proud.
+This is obviously home for me, and home for a lot of great fans who made a lot of noise for me today."

+Chastain, a two-time winner this season who also has made plenty of enemies with his overly aggressive driving, tapped the left rear quarter-panel of Denny Hamlin’s car.
+That sent the No. 11 into a spin that ruined any chance of winning.

+Truex led on the restart with eight laps to go, LaJoie pulled ahead on the backstretch, but the yellow flag came out again when Hamlin was bumped again.
+This time, it was Christopher Bell trying to squeeze between Hamlin and Joey Logano, setting off a spin that took out all three cars.

-On a restart with three laps to go.
-LaJoie led the field from the inside lane and did everything he could to hold off Elliott.
-But, after they crossed the start-finish line for the next-to-last time, Elliott surged to the lead on the outside with a helpful push from Erik Jones.
+That set up another restart with three laps to go.
+LaJoie led the field from the inside lane, but he couldn't hold off Elliott, who surged to the front before taking the white flag.

-LaJoie was setting up a good run on the leader as they took the white flag, looking to pass Elliott in the same spot where he gave up the lead.

-Elliott slid up the banking to cut off his challenger.
+LaJoie got a good run on the leader going into the first turn, but Elliott slid up the banking to cut him off.
 LaJoie, who has only one top-five finish in his career, ran out of room and smashed the outside wall.

 That was it.
 Elliott could finally relax, becoming the first three-time winner in a season that has produced 13 different winners.

-“That was fun,” LaJoie said.
-“It’s nice to have that thing out front for once.
+“That was fun,” he said.
+“It's nice to have that thing out front for once.
 I made my move.
-It didn’t work out.”
+It didn't work out.”

-Even Rick Hendrick, who owns Elliott's car, sympathized with LaJoie's tough-luck finish.

-“If we couldn't win, I wanted them to win,” Hendrick said.
-“He drove a heck of a race.
-He looked as good as anybody in this field.”
+Chastain was the runner-up, followed by Austin Cindric, Erik Jones and Ryan Blaney.
+LaJoie settled for the 21st spot.

-A big wreck on the 91st lap was sparked by Chastain giving Truex a bump from behind coming through turn one.
+The first major wreck occurred on the 91st lap, sparked by Chastain giving Martin Truex Jr. a bump from behind coming through turn one.

 Truex's car began spinning and seven other drivers were collected in the melee, with Austin Dillon taking the biggest hit when he slammed nearly head-on into the outside wall.